rbraeunlich/SUG_Dus_Akka_Presentation/slides/http.md

       .flatMap(_.unbind()) // unbinding from the port
       .onComplete(_ ⇒ system.terminate()) // shutdown when done
 ```
-<div class="fragment">Cool!
-But after a restart all my guestbook entries are gone.</div>
+<li class="fragment">Cool!
+But after a restart all my guestbook entries are gone.</li>